friol/liaison/README.md

 (you already know what this code does).<br/>
 <br/>
-Liaison also has some "advanced" (let's call them this way) features, like booleans, arrays (but not arrays of arrays, at the moment), dictionaries, methods and properties for "objects" (like s.lenght or arr.split("x")) and circuit breaking (return statements immediately exit from a function).<br/>
+Liaison also has some "advanced" (let's call them this way) features, like booleans, arrays (but not arrays of arrays, at the moment), dictionaries, methods and properties for "objects" (like s.length or arr.split("x")) and circuit breaking (return statements immediately exit from a function).<br/>

 ~~Unfortunately, at the moment, Liaison is missing some "basic" functionalities like arithmetic and logic expressions.
 So you cannot write ```a=(a+1)*2;``` but you can always write ```a+=1; a*=2;``` (in more steps).~~
 <br/><br/>